HF-2204

 Enforcement Authority

-Attorney general enforcement.
-The attorney general may bring an action on behalf of the state to enforce the chapter and may seek an injunction for violations.
-A minor who uses a chatbot that does not comply with the chapter may bring a private right of action to recover damages.
+The attorney general may bring an action on behalf of the state to enforce the chapter and may seek injunctive relief.
+A minor who uses a chatbot that does not comply with the chapter may bring a private civil action to recover damages.
 No cure period or safe harbor is specified.

 Penalties

-AG enforcement: civil penalty of up to $2,500 per violation, or $7,500 per violation of an injunction issued under the chapter; penalties deposited into the state general fund; injunctive relief available.
-Private right of action (minors only): the greater of punitive damages of not less than $100 but not more than $750, or actual damages; plus emotional distress damages, court costs, and reasonable attorney fees.
+AG enforcement: civil penalty of up to $2,500 per violation, or up to $7,500 per violation of an injunction; penalties deposited into the state general fund.
+Private right of action for minors: the greater of (1) punitive damages of not less than $100 but not more than $750 or (2) actual damages; plus emotional distress damages, court costs, and reasonable attorney fees.
 Statutory punitive damages do not require proof of actual monetary harm.

 Who Is Covered